Xperaz/CPP-Modules/cpp06/README.md

   5) Use for all upcasts, but never use for confused down cast.

-        It is the process to create the derived class's pointer or reference from the base class's pointer or
+        Upcasts, It is the process to create the derived class's pointer or reference from the base class's pointer or

         reference.